ollop/gevakub/Notifications in VR/README.md

 <img src="teaser.PNG" width="1000">

 The respository contains the subjective and objective data collected within the study.
 See more details in the <a href="Notification-in-VR.pdf">paper</a>.

+<i>Rzayev, R., Mayer, S., Krauter, C., & Henze, N. (2019, October).
+Notification in vr: The effect of notification placement, task and environment.
+In Proceedings of the Annual Symposium on Computer-Human Interaction in Play (pp. 199-211).</i>